aprilkrg/express-pokedex/NOTES.md

     * app.use(methodOverride("_method"))
 - create favoritesIndex.ejs to display the favorites instead of reusing the index.ejs
     * change button so it doesn't double add to faves
+- change amount of pokemon fetched by setting limit query